jguegant/tech.blog/content/C++/dense-hash-map-part-2.md

 And if we add one:
 0010 0000 (binary) == 32 (decimal)
 ```
 `compute_closest_capacity` is doing exactly that with the operator `|=` and some bit-shifting with the operator `>>`.
 It handles the case where we already have a power two by substracting one before processing the number.
-Finally, by sprinkling a bit of `if constexpr` we can detect whether `std::size_t` is made of 32  or 64 bits.
+Finally, by sprinkling a bit of `if constexpr` we can detect whether `std::size_t` is made of 64 bits or more.
 The more bits we have, the more filling we need to do.

 Note: you can also achieve a similar effect with some built-ins in your conpiler.
 For instance, GCC provides [__builtin_clz](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html) which can be of great help.